Forum Agenda

 Session 8: Unpacking the legacy: The OECD Anti-Bribery Convention’s Journey

-(CC1) On the 25th anniversary of the OECD Anti-Bribery Convention's entry into force, this session will offer an opportunity to reflect on its transformative impact and the significant achievements in catalysing global anti-corruption efforts.
+On the 25th anniversary of the OECD Anti-Bribery Convention's entry into force, this session will offer an opportunity to reflect on its transformative impact and the significant achievements in catalysing global anti-corruption efforts.
 Panellists will discuss the Convention's success in setting international standards against the bribery of foreign officials and fostering robust anti-corruption frameworks and international cooperation.
 Despite enforcement disparities and new bribery challenges, the discussion will underscore the Convention's critical role in shaping global business ethics and outline forward-looking strategies to enhance its efficacy in the evolving economic landscape.
-Speakers:

 NicolaAllocca (Business at OECD/Autostrade per l’Italia)ChrisBasiurski (OECD Working Group on Bribery)Jean-FrançoisBohnert (France)DavidFuhr (US Departments of Justice)SusanHawley (Spotlight on Corruption )DragoKos (Integrity Sanctuary)LuisUrrutia (International Monetary Fund)